 – Tomato sauce: the most common choice is to use the “passata di pomodoro” (the tomato sauce), made just with tomatoes.
 But someone uses tomato pulp, someone makes at the moment a sauce starting from fresh tomatoes…I used a home made tomato sauce, but if it’s already the good season and you have very good tomatoes then you can do a sauce with those, what’s matter is to use good quality tomatoes/sauce.
 Then again, someone chooses to add some garlic (to remove later), someone prefer the onion…I prefer the garlic.
 And again, someone adds also oregano but I don’t, for me basil is perfect and enough.
 What’s important is to reduce well the sauce, it must not be too much liquid, but thick.

 – Cheese: mostly it’s used the Mozzarella (a real and good quality one), either from cow milk or buffalo milk are perfect, it’s up to your choice: the cow milk mozzarella will be more stringy because of the different composition, while the buffalo mozzarella will be not stringy but more tasty.
 This time I chose the buffalo mozzarella because of the taste, but I like also with a good cow mozzarella.
-Then again someone uses caciocavallo, someone uses provolone, someone else uses scamorza, in Sicily also the Ragusano DOP can be seen: all these are good choices too.
+Then again someone uses caciocavallo, someone uses provolone, someone else uses scamorza, in Sicily also a young Ragusano DOP can be seen: all these are good choices too.
 What’s matter, again, is their quality.
 These are the cheese to use for the “melting part”, but with all the versions of this recipe there is always freshly grated Parmigiano Reggiano too.

 So, let’s go to the recipe now!
 It’s quite a long process, but it is definitely worth it every time! 🙂

 INGREDIENTS (4-5 people):

 - 400-500 g of buffalo mozzarella (a good one)